Machine Learning Hamiltonians are Accurate Energy-Force Predictors: Experiments

 \paragraph{Data scaling on the MD benchmark.} \cref{fig:md_datascaling} reports energy and force MAE ($E$, $F$) as a function of training set size, together with Hamiltonian MAE ($H$) and occupied orbital energy MAE ($\epsilon_{\mathrm{occ}}$).
 As the training set increases, QHFlow2 exhibits consistent reductions in Hamiltonian and orbital errors, accompanied by corresponding improvements in energy and force accuracy under direct evaluation.
 Compared to representative MLIP baselines, QHFlow2 improves energy accuracy rapidly with additional data while maintaining competitive force accuracy at larger training sizes.
 These trends support the view that increased data can be effectively translated into improved electronic-structure fidelity and downstream physical accuracy on MD trajectories.

 \paragraph{Model parameter scaling on the QH9 benchmark.} We next vary the parameter count of QHFlow2 using size variants ({-s}/{-m}/{-l}/{-xl}) while keeping the training and evaluation pipeline fixed. \cref{fig:qh9_scaling} summarizes how Hamiltonian MAE and occupied orbital energy MAE change with model capacity on QH9 and includes a direct comparison to QHFlow under the same protocol.
 Increasing capacity consistently improves both metrics, with QHFlow2 achieving lower errors than QHFlow at comparable parameter budgets.
+We could not extend the comparison to QHNet, as its training diverged with NaN losses beyond approximately 40M parameters even with learning-rate warmup and gradient clipping.
 These results show that increased model capacity yields consistent gains in both Hamiltonian and orbital accuracy, while QHFlow2 remains more parameter-efficient than QHFlow across the explored regime.